ahset/atom/README.md

 ```
 $ ./run
 ```
-The results will be saved in the "results" folder under the name you picked in the "input" file (where is written "TITLE").
+The results will be saved in the "results" folder under the name you picked in the "input" file (where it is written "TITLE").